 Recommended: 10 of the tallest people in the world today – Who are they?

-Mohammad Al Gergawi, managing director of the Dubai Future Foundation, said at the museum’s first announcement; “The engineering icon positions Dubai as a testbed for emerging technologies and an exploration base for talents.
-Here inventors and creative professionals from all over the world can unravel the most significant challenges that will shape the future of humanity.
+Mohammad Al Gergawi, managing director of the Dubai Future Foundation, said at the museum’s first announcement, “The engineering icon positions Dubai as a testbed for emerging technologies and an exploration base for talents.
+Here, inventors and creative professionals worldwide can unravel the most significant challenges that will shape the future of humanity.

 Comments are closed.